bruise-pub/bruise-pub.github.io/md-content/reading.md

 It's probably this kind of reading that most informs the directions I write in, so it feels like it makes sense to share it.

-Expecting things to slow down a little bit as I try to keep pace with a group read of Pynchon's Mason & Dixon.

 I read on a bunch of different screens, and am actively seeking a open source e-reader solution; like The Open Book Project

 (https://github.com/joeycastillo/The-Open-Book)